MouseBiteLabs/Game-Boy-DMG-Color/Troubleshooting and Testing/README.md

 - Check to make sure all legs of the CPU, FFC, and RAM have a good connection to the board.
 Missing any one of these pins could cause the screen to not work.
 - Once again, try the IPS kit inside an actual Game Boy Color, if you have one available to test.

+If you have an image on the screen, but it has odd colors, or freezes, or something else, check the section at the bottom of this post for information on specific troubleshooting tips for the CPU and RAM.

 If you still have problems with the IPS kit not working properly, you can continue to step 5 to check the audio output.
 This might point you to a problem elsewhere on the CPU board.

 ### 5) Testing DMGC-HDP-01 and audio output